rescript-lang/rescript-compiler/CONTRIBUTING.md

 make artifacts
 ```

+## Coding Style

+- OCaml Code: snake case format is used, e.g, `to_string`
+- ReScript Code: the camel case format is used, e.g `toString`

 ## Adding new Files to the Npm Package

 To make sure that no files are added to or removed from the npm package inadvertently, an artifact list is kept at `packages/artifacts.txt`.
 During CI build, it is verified that only the files that are listed there are actually included in the npm package.